SK8-PTY-LTD/SK8Tech_Document/en/team/orientation.md

 First impression is everything, it is the first and the best opportunity to show the new recruit who we are, and what we do.

 Orientation gives the new recruit a sense of purpose, and it shows him why what he do matters.

+**DONT BE Afraid to try, to make mistakes, to ask.**
+**Ask smart questions**

 # Internship